 Sheila Jackson Lee (D-Texas)

 The congresswoman from Texas, whose district includes inner-city Houston, has been an outspoken supporter of comprehensive immigration reform.
 She wants a path to citizenship for the country's 11 million undocumented immigrants, but also believes the borders need to be secured.
-In 2007, she introduced an immigration reform bill
+In 2007, she introduced an immigration reform bill in the House.

 The Brooklyn-based congressman represents a district with a mix of immigrant neighborhoods, but which is mostly African American.
-Since taking office this year, he's spoken out on immigration, as in this January press release
+Since taking office this year, he's spoken out on immigration, as in this January press release from his office: